Package 'chromatographR'

 engine

 Plotting engine.
-Either base (matplot), plotly, or ggplot2-package.
+Either base (matplot), plotly, or ggplot.

 linewidth